 Supported Markdown Features And Styles

-Here is a list of the markdown syntax that this website supports.
+Here is a list of the markdown syntax that my this blog supports.
 Markdown provides a good set of basic formatting options, which can get complex when you start putting them inside each other (nesting).

 Following is the way markdown components are being displayed on this blog,